How to make Oven Baked Jollof Rice Right

 18. Mix evenly with a spoon and garnish with chopped coriander leaves.

-19. Serve the Oven Baked Jollof Rice with fried plantains and a vegetable or meat side dish
+19. Serve the oven-baked Jollof Rice with fried plantains and a vegetable or meat side dish

 National Dish of the Philippines